smartdevcode/shopify_app/README.md

 You can update any of these settings later on easily, the arguments are simply for convenience.

-The generator creates a basic SessionsController for authenticating with your shop and a HomeController which displays basic information about your products using the ShopifyAPI.
-The generated controllers include concerns provided by this gem - in this way code sharing is possible and if some of these core methods are updated everyone can benefit.
-It is completely safe to override any of the methods provided by this gem in your application.
+The generator adds ShopifyApp and the required initializers to the host Rails application.

 After running the `install` generator, you can start your app with `bundle exec rails server` and install your app by visiting localhost.